MileHacker Logo

 Extended Discoveries

-Allocate more time for each city, exploring neighborhoods and hidden gems beyond the main tourist circuit.
+Allocate more time for each city, exploring districts and hidden gems beyond the main tourist circuit.
 Plan additional day trips from major cities like Marrakech or Rabat.
 An optional multi-day Sahara Dry land trip (e.g., Merzouga) can be a memorable addition.

 Coastal Retreat